chuanzhen-tan/data-science-and-machine-learning/README.md

 Welcome to my **Data Science and Machine Learning** repository!

-This space is dedicated to documenting my learning journey and hands-on projects as I explore the world of data.
-This repository will serve as a centralized hub for everything I practice and create along the way.The goal is to continuously learn, apply concepts through real-world examples, and build a strong foundation in data science and machine learning through consistent practice.
+This repository is where I keep track of what I’m learning and building as I explore data science and machine learning.
+It includes my notes, practice work, and projects.
+My goal is to keep learning, apply what I’ve learned through real examples, and gradually build a solid understanding of the field.

-Feel free to explore and follow along!
+Please feel free to explore and follow along!

 ---